-A balanced vegetarian diet is a plant-based diet including fruits, vegetables, cereal grains, nuts, and seeds, with or without dairy products and eggs.
+A balanced vegetarian diet is a varied, plant-based diet including fruits, vegetables, grains, nuts, and seeds, with or without dairy products and eggs.

 Yes.
 Unless you have some reasons of a special health concern, always consult a professional nutritionist before radically changing any kind of diet.

 There are several reasons why people become vegetarians; it may be for ethical, cultural, religious or for health reasons for example.
 Or it may simply be that you dislike meat.